 a heart can become Bethlehem where something new may be born.

 Let Every Heart Prepare Him Room

-It’s as if I must keep relearning the depth, intimacy, and sublime privilege of greeting the divine with a soulful
+Christmas is an opportunity to keep relearning the depth, intimacy, and sublime joy of greeting the divine with a soulful HELLO, LOVELY.

 Hello Lovely is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn fees by linking to Amazon.com and affiliated sites.